Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 **Player Responsibilities & Data Integrity:**

-Players are entirely responsible for providing LD with their correct FACEIT profile link via the official LD Player Registration Form.
+Players are entirely responsible for providing LD with their correct FACEIT profile link via the official (LD Player Registration form)[https://forms.gle/sRZmxBaLxRRF38xu6] or via the Team Registration form when signing up for the Open Qualifier.

-Failure to provide a valid FACEIT profile link will result in that specific player being calculated as 0 Elo toward the starting roster's team average, severely impacting the team's overall seeding priority.
+Invalid or Missing Links (Administrative Error): Failure to provide a valid, active FACEIT profile link by the registration deadline will result in that specific player being calculated as 0 Elo toward the starting roster's team average, which will impact the team's overall seeding priority.

+False or Fraudulent Profiles (Identity Misrepresentation): Submitting a false, fraudulent, or deceptive FACEIT profile link—including but not limited to an account the player does not personally own, an account belonging to another individual, or a smurf account meant to distort rankings—is strictly prohibited.
+If a player is found to have submitted a false account link, the entire team will be immediately disqualified and removed from the qualifier.

 **Open Qualifier format and scaling**